 Clearly, hummingbird migration has begun here in Southern California.
-We went to Sea Terrace Community Park this past weekend to look for a reported Calliope Hummingbird.
+We went to Sea Terrace Community Park this past weekend to look for reported Rufous and Calliope Hummingbird.
 I have never been to this small park right along Pacific Coast Highway and it was very interesting.
 As its name implies it is a small community park that is along the Coast Highway between Dana Point and Laguna Beach.

 The majority of the park is just an open grassy area with small islands of well-manicured vegetation.
 Although not overly busy there were a few people flying remote gliders or planes and walking the paths.
 It seemed were the only one looking at the hummingbirds.
 The park is virtually on Pacific Coast Highway and just a stone throw from the beach.